List of Doctor Who episodes (1963–1989): Eighth Doctor

 The Eighth Doctor was portrayed by Paul McGann.
-The movie is the only television appearance of this Doctor during his tenure.
-The only production title held by this story was Doctor Who.
+The television movie is the only televised appearance of the character during his tenure.
 The DVD release is titled Doctor Who: The Movie.
-In 2013, Paul McGann returned for the second television appearance of the Eighth Doctor in the minisode titled "The Night of the Doctor".
+In 2013, Paul McGann returned for the second television appearance of the Eighth Doctor in minisode titled "The Night of the Doctor".
 The production code is 50/LDX071Y/01X, though Doctor Who Magazines "Complete Eighth Doctor Special" gives the code as #83705 and the BBC's online episode guide as "TVM".